Diet and lifestyle changes, such as eating whole foods and avoiding late-night meals, can have a positive impact on your gut health.

 Therefore, taking the time to eat slowly and pay attention to how full you’re getting is one way to prevent common digestive problems.

-Taking the time to relax before a meal may improve your digestive symptoms.
+Taking your time when eating a meal may improve your digestive symptoms.

-Summary Not paying attention to your hunger and fullness cues and eating when you’re emotional or anxious can negatively impact digestion.
-Taking time to relax and pay attention to your body’s cues may help reduce digestive symptoms after a meal.
+Not paying attention to your hunger and fullness cues can negatively impact digestion.
+Taking time to slow down and pay attention to your body’s cues may help reduce digestive symptoms after a meal.

-You know that bad habits such as smoking, drinking too much alcohol and eating late at night aren’t great for your overall health.
+Certain habits such as smoking, alcohol consumption, and eating late at night are associated with negative effects for your overall health.

 And, in fact, they may also be responsible for some common digestive issues.

-Furthermore, studies have shown that quitting smoking improves these symptoms (41).
+Furthermore, studies have shown that quitting smoking improves acid reflux symptoms (

 If you have digestive issues and smoke cigarettes, keep in mind that quitting may be beneficial.